The Atheist Bible, CC-BY Fabian M. Suchanek

 This book suggests that there are no absolute rules, and that people just make their own rules.
 But wouldn’t that mean that people behave just like animals — barbaric and brutal, caring only for their own interests?

 And the answer is: Yes, they do.
 Throughout history, humans have exterminated each other in the most brutal forms of warfare, with no respect for the other group.
 They have tortured, murdered, and raped whatever was not their own clan.
-The Islamic State, for example, a 2014 terror group in Iraq, routinely killed the men in the conquered non-Muslim areas and raped the women.
+The Islamic State, for example, a 2014 terror group in Iraq, routinely killed the men in the conquered non-Muslim areas and raped the women116.
 How is this different from a lion that takes over another lion’s realm by killing the male, killing the babies, and mating with the female lions?.
 The Bible actually tells us to do something very similar[Bible: Deuteronomy 21:10-13].

 Inside the group, however, human animals establish very strict rules.
-The Islamic State, for example, had very rigid rules of conduct within its community, which were rigorously enforced.
+The Islamic State, for example, had very rigid rules of conduct within its community, which were rigorously enforced117.
 Otherwise the group would not have functioned.
 In other words, the groups that did not have such rules were too weak and eventually were eradicated.
 Hence, all groups that we see today have these types of rules.

 This is the mechanism that we see in reality, and this is the mechanism that this book describes.
 It is not “good” to be sure — but that doesn’t make it less true.